tsawler/goblender-docs/users.md

 ## Deleting a user

 To delete a user, simply click the red "Delete" button, and answer yes to the confirmation dialog that appears.
+Note that super administrators have the ability to "undelete" a user, if necessary.